The French can do no wrong.

 They perfected fashion, sparkling wine and haute cuisine.
 No doubt they excel at nightlife as well.

 In Chicago, some of the best nightlife options go all out with an ooh la la theme: from impressively curated Champagne programs to guests who step it up with style and treat every occasion special.
+The Gold Coast's Bistronomic, for example, boasts an owner/chef from Paris, authentic bistro fare and a beverage list that plays up fancy French drinks and wine selections.

 Photo courtesy of Bavette’s Bar & Boeuf